InjectiveLabs/injective-ts/.gitbook/building-dapps/configuring-nuxt.md

   // as usually is that it takes to much time/memory to generate
   // sitemaps and the build process can fail
   // on Github Actions/Netlify/Vercel/etc so we have to use another
-  // strategy like generating them locally and them pushing them to services like
+  // strategy like generating them locally and pushing them to services like
   // busgnag
   sourcemap: {
     server: false,